computexpresslink/libcxlmi/README.md

 ===

 - How is this library different from ndctl's libcxl?
-`libcxlmi` aims to be a CXL swiss army knife to interact with CXL component(s) through CCI command(s), both in and out of band transports.
+`libcxlmi` aims to be a CXL Swiss army knife to interact with CXL component(s) through CCI command(s), both in and out of band transports.
 The user is given full freedom to send any command to any device. `libcxl`, on the other hand, is very much tied to Linux, acting as wrappers for sysfs and ioctl interfaces, and hence provides more safety by the CXL driver itself.

 - What CXL version does this library support?
-Latest 3.1 version.
+Similar to how qemu and the kernel driver work, libcxlmi loosely supports all versions of the CXL specification.
+While originally developed against 3.1, it also supports functionality from earlier (2.0) and later versions of CXL.

 Requirements